-62 There are multiple tools available in the market
+68 There are multiple tools available in the market

-- assessing the quality for a specific type of IAS, e.g. based on an access technology (such as DSL, cable or fibre); - comparison of IAS offers in the market; - investigating possible degradation caused by specialised services.
+- transparency purposes, by publishing statistics as well as interactive maps showing mobile network coverage or average performance in a geographic area for fixed access networks: - considering the availability of different IAS offers or offer ranges provided by ISPs, as well as their penetration among end-users; - assessing the quality for a specific type of IAS, e.g. based on an access technology (such as DSL, cable or fibre); - comparison of IAS offers in the market; - investigating possible degradation caused by specialised services.